 Since inception, the Foundation has supported H&R Block associates' community involvement.
 In 1975, the Matching Gift program was launched to supplement associates' commitment to education by matching their contributions to private secondary schools, colleges, and universities.
 Recognizing that not every associate can make monetary donations, in 1993, the Foundation launched the Cash for Champions program recognizing volunteerism by providing a cash donation to honor associates' commitment to nonprofit organizations.

 Additionally, in 1985, the Foundation started presenting Outstanding Community Service Awards to H&R Block headquarter associates for their volunteer commitment to non-profit organizations in Kansas City.
 In 2000, the program was expanded to recognize associates from across the country for their service to their communities.
+In 2020, the program was renamed the Make Every Block Better Volunteer Awards and recognizes H&R Block associates who provide outstanding volunteer efforts that connect neighbors and support small business owners.

 Its commitment to serving low-income, underserved individuals and improving the quality of life in Kansas City is evident in the Foundation's community grantmaking.
 The Foundation has provided millions of dollars to nonprofit organizations in the following areas: